 Cost is another reason people often give for why they no longer send out Christmas cards.
 Planning ahead and being organized can also help with this.
 You can buy cards when there is a sale or coupon and it’s often easier on your budget to spread out Christmas costs.

-Keeping Christmas Cards Stress-Free
+Making Sending Christmas Cards Stress-Free

 I plan for my Christmas cards using my Christmas planner.
 I have a page in my planning that includes a to-do list for tasks required to send out Christmas cards, a place to collect addresses, and a place for me to put the dates I want to buy my cards by and when I need to send them.